9dots/9dots.io-pages/OiQXe4e.md

 ```

 ![](http://uploads.9dots.io/OiQa9tW_md.jpg)
 **Above: An example of what the maze could look like.
-The robot will have to push the lego from the green ‘Start’ zone to the red ‘Finish’  zone without crossing the lines.**
+The robot must push the lego from the green ‘Start’ zone to the red ‘Finish’  zone without crossing the lines.**

 ## Explore - 10 minutes
-Students will take to the engineering side of robotics to develop an attachment to help accomplish their goal.
+Students take to the engineering side of robotics to develop an attachment to help accomplish their goal.

 1. A robot attachment is an additional part made out of legos that can easily be connected to the robot to help complete a specific goal.

-2. To push legos, students will need to build an attachment that keeps legos from getting trapped under the robot or lost while turning.
+2. To push legos, students need to build an attachment that keeps legos from getting trapped under the robot or lost while turning.

 3. Break students in to groups of no more than four